Crosbie/app-template/README.md

 + Them to convert the file to html:
     `cat report.json | json2htmlcov > report.html`

 This will leave you will a report.html page that you can open in the broswer to show your code coverage % for all of your code!
 Simples!
-Now that you have put down the ground work, the next time you need to generate a coverage report, you can simply write `grunt coverage`
+Now that you have put down the ground work, the next time you need to generate a coverage report, you can simply write `grunt coverage`.
+NB - if your tests contain any console.logs, the coverage report will fail to parse!